hwangswan/.github/CONTRIBUTING.md

 _Small tips_: tag the staff so your PR can be reviewed faster.

 ## 3. Issues
-You are free to report any issue / create new issue to suggest new fixture.
+You are free to report any issue / create new issue to suggest new features.
 Just make sure you tag our staff at the end of issue so we can notice it faster.

 The issue templates is updating.